Derek Talbot

-Derek Talbot (born 23 March 1947) is a former English badminton player.
+Derek Talbot (born 23 March 1947) is a former badminton player from England.
 One of Britain's most successful "all-rounders," he won eleven English National Championships four singles, three doubles, and four mixed doubles.
 He also won four Commonwealth Games gold medals and in partnership with the formidable Gillian Gilks he won three mixed doubles crowns at the prestigious All-England Open (1973, 1976, and 1977).

 Early and personal life

 Talbot was born and raise in Newcastle, Tyne and Wear county.
 He married June Kay on 18 July 1975 in Newcastle upon Tyne.

 Career

 World Championships

 Talbot won a silver medal in the 1977 IBF World Championships in the mixed doubles with Gillian Gilks, losing against Steen Skovgaard and Lene Køppen in the final.

 1972 Summer Olympics

 Talbot competed in badminton at the 1972 Summer Olympics, where badminton was played as a demonstration sport.
 In the men's doubles he and Elliot Stuart, his former schoolfellow in Newcastle upon Tyne, were defeated in the semi-finals by Ade Chandra and Christian Hadinata 15–8, 15–12.
 In the mixed doubles, he paired with Gillian Gilks and they won the gold medal, beating Svend Pri and Ulla Strand of Denmark in the final 15–6, 18–16.